brynyz/QrDTIS---Generator/README.md

 ```bash
 git clone https://github.com/brynyz/QrDTIS---Generator.git
 ```
-2.**Open in Android Studio**: Open the project in Android Studio and build the project to ensure all dependencies are resolved.
+2. **Open in Android Studio**: Open the project in Android Studio and build the project to ensure all dependencies are resolved.

-3.**Run the Application**: Connect an Android device or use an emulator to run the application.
+3. **Run the Application**: Connect an Android device or use an emulator to run the application.

 ## Contact